MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-overview.md

 # Overview of prebuilt AI models

-AI builder includes a set of prebuilt models that allow to add intelligence to your apps and flows without having to gather data, build, and train your models.
+AI Builder includes a set of prebuilt models that allow to add intelligence to your apps and flows without having to gather data, build, and train your models.
 For example, you can add a component in PowerApps based on prebuilt model that recognizes contact information from business cards, or use  a prebuilt model in Flow to analyze whether customer feedback was positive or negative.

 The prebuilt models are available in Microsoft Flow and/or PowerApps, depending on the model.
 The following prebuilt models are currently available in AI Builder: